faranalytics/port_agent/README.md

 ## Notes

-### Support for BroadcastChannels
+### Support for broadcastChannels

 Port Agent supports one to one communication over a `MessagePort`. `BroadcastChannel`s are not presently supported.

-### Support for other Communication Channels
+### Support for other communication channels

 Port Agent is strictly focused on efficient communication over `MessagePort`s.
 Port Agent will not support communication over other communication channels e.g., `Socket`s, IPC, etc.

 ## Support

 If you have a feature request or run into any issues, feel free to submit an [issue](https://github.com/faranalytics/port_agent/issues) or start a [discussion](https://github.com/faranalytics/port_agent/discussions).
-You’re also welcome to reach out directly to one of the authors at any time.
+You’re also welcome to reach out directly to one of the authors.

 - [Adam Patterson](https://github.com/adamjpatterson)